 - Course number.
-Only courses numbered 100 and above may be used to fulfill certificate or degree requirements. - Title. - Semesters when the course is offered.
-F=Fall semester; W=Winter semester; S= Summer session. - Credit Hours and Contact Hours.
-The number outside the parentheses denotes the credit hours for the course.
-Included within the parentheses are contact hours: lecture, laboratory, and clinical hours per week.
-A course identified as having variable credit has several options for credit determination. - Course description. - Prerequisites and/or corequisites.
-A prerequisite must be taken prior to entering a course.
-A corequisite must be taken prior to or concurrently with the course.
+Only courses numbered 100 and above may be used to fulfill certificate or degree requirements. - Title.
+The official name of the course - Semesters when the course is offered.
+F=Fall semester; W=Winter semester; S= Summer session. - Credit Hours.
+The number outside the parentheses indicating the instructional hours awarded to a student for completion of the course.
+A semester credit hour includes a minimum of 800 instructional minutes.
+A course identified as having variable credit has several options for credit determination. - Contact Hours.
+The number of hours per week of scheduled classroom, lab and clinical instruction time required for an academic course.
+Contact hours are used to calculate tuition and fees.
+Contact hours are listed in the class schedule published prior to the start of each semester, in the Course Descriptions and Programs of Study in this catalog. - Course description.
+The official description of the course as approved by the College's Curriculum Review and Policy Development Committee. - Prerequisite and corequisite.
+A prerequisite is a course that must be taken prior to entering a course.
+A corequisite must be taken prior to or concurrently with a course.
 In certain cases, prerequisites or corequisites may be waived with approval of the instructor.
 Prerequisites must be current enough so that the student can readily recall and build upon the content.